swiftlang/swift-package-manager/Documentation/PackageDescriptionV4_2.md

 ---

-The PackageDescription 4.2 contains one breaking and two additive changes.
+The PackageDescription 4.2 contains one breaking and two additive changes to [PackageDescription API Version 4](PackageDescriptionV4.md).

 ## Swift Language Version